dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of grouped push buttons in menus.

 .. figure:: images/gadgets-30.png
    :align: center

-   :alt:
+   The class of grouped push buttons in menus.

 Internally, this class maps into the menu Windows control.

    :operations: